What Are Quality Objectives?

 Quality objectives are quality control goals that a company sets according to ISO 9001:2015 standards.
 These goals have to be SMART so that the employees could have a complete understanding of how and what they should to boost their organizational efficiency.
 The abbreviation stands for:

 Specific.
 The item for improvement has to be clearly defined.

 Measurable.
 The objective must be a quantifiable plan of action.

 Achievable.
 The objective has to be realistic.

 Relevant.
 The goal must be related to the industry area relevant to the company.

 Timely.
 The objective has to be done within a specific time frame.

-It is true that for different industries we use different quality objectives.
-Therefore, it is difficult to name the objectives that would work perfectly fine for all the cases.
+It is true that different industries use different quality objectives.
+Therefore, it is difficult to name the objectives that would work in every senario.
 However, there is one thing that all these goals have in common: they are all aimed at improving the level of customer satisfaction either directly or indirectly.

 The examples of quality objectives with direct influence include: